Balochistan Liberation Army: 2024

+2025

-On 11 March 2025, the BLA hijacked a Jaffar Express passenger train carrying hundreds of people from Quetta to Peshawar.
+On 11 March 2025, the BLA militants hijacked a Jaffar Express passenger train carrying hundreds of people from Quetta to Peshawar.
 After a 30-hour operation by the Pakistani army, it announced that the forces had successfully freed passengers held hostage by the rebel group.
-Pakistani army claimed that 21 civilians and four security personnel lost their lives during the operation, and additionally a total of 33 militants of Balochistan Liberation Army, including suicide bombers, were killed by the security forces.
+Pakistani officials said that 21 civilians and four security personnel lost their lives during the operation, and additionally a total of 33 militants of Balochistan Liberation Army, including suicide bombers, were killed by the security forces.
+There were 380 hostages, with 33 killed, and Fateh squad involvement.

-In April 2025, the Baloch Liberation Army (BLA) carried out multiple attacks across Balochistan, Pakistan, beginning with a roadside bomb attack that killed three security personnel and injured 18 others in Mastung District on April 15, an IED attack targeting a bomb disposal squad in Kech District on April 17 that killed one soldier and injured two others, a grenade attack on security personnel near a checkpoint in Turbat, Kech District, on April 17, the capture of the Gwandh Saren Levies post in the Hoshab area of Kech District on April 20, and a major IED attack against a military convoy in the Margat area of Quetta on April 25 that resulted in the deaths of 10 soldiers, including senior officers.
+In April 2025, the BLA carried out multiple attacks across Balochistan, Pakistan, beginning with a roadside bomb attack that killed three security personnel and injured 18 others in Mastung District on April 15, an IED attack targeting a bomb disposal squad in Kech District on April 17 that killed one soldier and injured two others, a grenade attack on security personnel near a checkpoint in Turbat, Kech District, on April 17, the capture of the Gwandh Saren Levies post in the Hoshab area of Kech District on April 20, and a major IED attack against a military convoy in the Margat area of Quetta on April 25 that resulted in the deaths of 10 soldiers, including senior officers.

+On 10 April 2025, an explosion in Kandahar’s Aino Mina neighbourhood reportedly killed 12 members of Pakistani militant groups, including the Baloch Liberation Army (BLA) and Tehrik-i-Taliban Pakistan (TTP), and wounded five others, according to local sources.
+The blast occurred as militants were leaving a gathering, but Taliban officials denied any airstrike, attributing the explosion to old or decaying munitions stored near the anti-narcotics department.
+Residents reported hearing a powerful blast followed by gunfire, and Taliban emergency crews responded to contain the incident.
+While casualties among Taliban guards were acknowledged, the exact number was not disclosed, and Taliban spokespeople maintained that no foreign attack had taken place.